Garretlil/Shed/README.md

-This project soon will be a calculator, but now it is just two buttons clicker😊
+This project  a calculator, look branch master1